Nano, Perform, Ultra, Multi Chimera Processors

 • Deterministic, non-speculative execution delivers predictable performance levels

-• Instruction cache (256K)
+• Configurable Instruction cache (64/128/256K)

-• Distributed tightly coupled local register memories (LRM) with data broadcast networks within matrix array allows overlapped compute and data movement to maximize performance
+• Distributed tightly coupled local register memories (LRM) with data broadcast networks within the matrix array allows overlapped compute and data movement to maximize performance

 • Compiler-driven, fine-grained clock gating delivers power savings